KeepOnCodin/redditreactredux/README.md

-# Currently Worrking on this projects PLEASE go to repositories to see a list if the rest of my completed porjects
+# Currently Worrking on this projects PLEASE go to repositories to see a list of the rest of my completed porjects...
+THANK YOU